bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

     - `file_id` - (Optional) The file ID for a disk image (experimental -
       might cause high CPU utilization during import, especially with large disk images).
-    - `interface` - (Required) The disk interface for Proxmox, currently scsi, sata and virtio are supported.
+    - `interface` - (Required) The disk interface for Proxmox, currently `scsi`, `sata` and `virtio` interfaces are supported.
+Append the disk index at the end, for example, `virtio0` for the first virtio disk, `virtio1` for the second, etc.
     - `iothread` - (Optional) Whether to use iothreads for this disk (defaults to `false`).
     - `size` - (Optional) The disk size in gigabytes (defaults to `8`).